instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 # Amina's updates on the telepresence robot

+# Oct 9 debugging:
+- Stuck, ouch!
+Cannot find a way to output client video on a robot's side.
+Watched multiple tutorials, but get lost in actual implementation in the existing codebase.
+Tutorials seem to use different/potentially updated formatting in webRTC and I don't understand how to map to our state.
+Perhaps it's time to ask for help from Jack.

+# Oct 7 updates:
+- Created separate CSS file for storing the styles and refactoring the code to maintain standard web dev coding practices.
+- Refactoring HTML to show both videos and having options to see the client name and if they wish to mute audio/video.

 # Oct 6:
 - Requested necessary equipment for raspi testing from the IM Lab.
 Pickup available on Oct 10th (no earlier slots).
 The return time is on Oct 13th -- is it possible to extend for research purposes?
 - Still slightly confused about server connection on raspi.
 So questions for me to research/answer: